What’s the difference between a shot glass and a jigger?

 Complete your barware aesthetic with the hammered copper jigger, or opt for the smooth copper jigger depending on your style.
 Nearly all of our copper mug designs come in both hammered and smooth finishes, allowing you to curate your barware in accordance with your style.
 Both vessels are identical in product specifications beyond their own distinct finishes.

 Shot glasses and jiggers both offer similar purposes – simply put, they’re measuring devices.
-But they each have their own appeal, and thereby, their own spotlight.
 While jiggers offer a stylistically elite barware accessory fit for precise liquid measurement, there are few “cheers” that take place without a traditional shot glass.

 So, congratulations.
 You’ve read to the point where we confirm you need both.